pinak9692/Comet0/README.md

 # Comet0
-This is sample test project
+This is sample test for Machine learning in azure